oznogon/gattaibushido-public/rules/03_basic_play.md

 The **Assist** action is actually two actions, each with a very similar activation but different results: one lets you pass a card to an ally, while another lets you increase an ally's play Range.

 The **Card-Assist** action allows you to pass a card to the next ally in the Throwdown.
-To do this, you must first pick any single card (doesn't matter what) from your Stash and discard it (which means that it does *not* go into the pile).
-Then pick a *different* card from your Stash and pass it to the next ally in the current rotation.
-That ally then adds that card directly to their Stash.
+To do this, you must first pick any single card (doesn't matter what) from your Cache and discard it (which means that it does *not* go into the pile).
+Then pick a *different* card from your Cache and pass it to the next ally in the current rotation.
+That ally then adds that card directly to their Cache.

 The **Strike-Assist** action allows you to boost your next ally's Strike Range.
-To do this, you must likewise first pick a card from your Stash and discard it.
+To do this, you must likewise first pick a card from your Cache and discard it.
 The next ally to take a turn receives a Strike Range modifier determined by your Team's current Harmony.
 Note that it rarely makes sense for a pilot "in the Red" to Strike-Assist, since they provide a negative modifier, but there may be some fringe cases where it can be desirable.

 In both cases, it is definitely possible to chain your assists together!
 If you just received an Assist from your ally, you can then pass it on again to your *next* ally, should there be more of you in the Throwdown.
-Likewise, you must also discard a card from your Stash.
-If the Assist is card-based, you now pass *two* cards to your next ally - the one you were originally passed, plus another from your own Stash.
+Likewise, you must also discard a card from your Cache.
+If the Assist is card-based, you now pass *two* cards to your next ally - the one you were originally passed, plus another from your own Cache.
 If the Assist is Strike-based, then your own Assist score is added to the mix as well, and as such your next ally gets the combined bonuses!
 You can even combine Card and Strike Assists together in a big round-table combo chain.

 An assist-chain like this ends when the next recipient in the ongoing Chain does not use the Assist action on her turn.